-Office for Statistics Regulation (OSR) is exploring how National Statistics designation is understood, particularly outside the official statistics system.
+Office for Statistics Regulation (OSR) is exploring how National Statistics designation is understood.

 As part of our phase 3 research, we would like to hear the views of official statistics producers in relation to four strands of research:

 - Provenance: How can statistics producers show the public that they are applying high professional standards, that the public’s trust is merited?

 - Fitness for purpose: How can statistics producers provide users with clear current information about the quality of the data/statistics to aid users’ choice and interpretation?